CoderMisha/175Temp/docs/index.md

 title:  Home
 ---
 ## Project Description
-The goal of this project is to create a machine learning algorithm that will be able too remove villagers and other mobs from images taken in minecraft.
+The goal of this project is to create a machine learning algorithm that will be able to remove villagers and other mobs from images taken in minecraft.

 <img src="assets/Before_After_Eraser.png" alt="Villager Eraser Before After">